wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <p><span style="font-size: large; font-weight: 600">Drilldown Link Tab</span></p>

-Allows you to direct end users to a target dashboard if they click this chart,
+Allows you to direct end users to a target dashboard if they click this chart.
+See [How Do Drilldown Links Work](ui_charts_faq.html#how-do-drilldown-links-work) for details.

 <table style="width: 100%;">
 <tbody>